 Because their power is so concentrated into so few units, Knights must be extremely careful in deployment and when committing their forces.
-They have no way to screen enemies away from objectives except by interposing their own metal bodies, and it only takes two objective secured models to survive combat with them to deny you the objective.
+They have no way to screen enemies away from objectives except by interposing their own metal bodies.

 The best Imperial Knights stratagems

 Although you should be able to avoid any command point costs for your detachment, you will find that you have very few to play with.
 Because each Knight is such an immense concentration of force, their stratagems are accordingly expensive.
-Stratagems appear in both the Codex and Engine War, and some of the Codex stratagems have had their CP cost errata’d, so make sure to check.
+Pledge to Defend the Realm if you want to maximise your budget: while Honoured, this oath grants two CPs instead of one at the start of your Command phase.

 Full Tilt allows a Knight to charge after advancing for 2CP.
 Depending on your deployment and the terrain, you may be able to attempt a turn-one charge that will congest your opponents deployment zone and give you some time to claim objectives.

 Knights that owe allegiance to the Questor Mechanicus have the powerful stratagem Machine Spirit Resurgent, which, for 1CP for an Armiger or 2CP for larger Knights, allows them to ignore all damage they have suffered.
 This substantially improves the accuracy of a damaged Knight’s weaponry.
 Questor Imperialis knights are more likely to die, but go out in a blaze of glory: for CP for an Armiger or 2CP otherwise they can make a Valiant Last Stand, shooting as if it were the shooting phase or fighting as if it were the fight phase (albeit with minimal accuracy).

 Questor Imperialis and Questor Mechanicus

 Each Knight World owes fealty to one of two great masters, the Imperium of Man or the Mechanicus of Mars, making them part of the Questor Imperialis and Questor Mechanicus respectively.
 These bonds of service can be traced to the Great Crusade when the Knight worlds were united with the Imperium and swore oaths to ride forth to the defence of their liege lords.

 Imperial Knight Houses

-Household traditions are characterful bonuses for Knights of each Household.
-House Griffith, for example, revels in the Glory of the Charge, granting them +1 Attack on any turn in which they charged or heroically intervened, and allowing every Knight in the army to intervene as if it were a character.
+Household traditions give characterful bonuses to every Knight in the Household.
+House Griffith, for example, revels in the Glory of the Charge, granting them +1 Attack on any turn in which they charged, were charged or heroically intervened.

 Likewise, the indomitable House Hawkshroud are Oathkeepers, counting double their current number of wounds on their damage table and counting their Honour level one point higher as long as they’re not dishonoured, while the Relentless Advance of House Raven allows them to ignore any modifiers to their Movement characteristic or Advance rolls, and count as Remaining Stationery when shooting even after advancing.

 In most factions, the army-wide buff provided by picking a sub-faction will really define how your army plays in a way that a Relic, Warlord Trait or Stratagem won’t.
 This isn’t true for Knights, who concentrate their power into a tiny number of models.